Mixing and mastering. Specialised in Pop, Soul and Funk.

 Q: Tell us about your studio setup.

 A: I love mixing analog, so I bought a beautiful Midas F32 and it is just fantastic to work with.
-I run on a hybrid setup, but the goal is to buy some outboard gear that just hasn't got any replacement.
-I own a Klark Teknik quad compressor which is a very clean compressor and a standard for live mixing, I have a blend of plugins that goes from Waves, Fabfilter, Brainworx, among others.
+I run on a hybrid setup, I own a Drawmer and a Klark Teknik compressor and use a blend of plugins that goes from Fabfilter, Plugin Alliance, UA, among others.

 Q: What other musicians or music production professionals inspire you?